fabstorres/chat-app-backend/README.md

-# Simple Nest.js Chat Backend
+# Simple Nest.js Chat Backend with SSE

-This is a small project built to learn Nest.js.
-It provides basic chat functionality like creating users, creating lobbies, joining lobbies, listing lobbies, and sending messages.
-Everything is stored in memory using Maps, which keeps the code simple and easy to understand.
+This project was built to learn Nest.js, Angular, and how Server Sent Events (SSE) work.
+It provides simple chat functionality: creating users, creating lobbies, joining lobbies, listing lobbies, sending messages, and subscribing to real time updates.
+All data is stored in memory using Maps for simplicity.

 ## Requirements